UIKit0/LAVersion/README.md

 License
 =======

-`LASharekit` is distributed under the terms and conditions of the MIT license.
+`LAVersion` is distributed under the terms and conditions of the MIT license.

 Copyright (c) 2012 Luis Ascorbe